XCSoar/website/develop/index.md

 ## Contributing

-XCSoar is a free software project, run by many volunteers in their free time.
+XCSoar is a free software project, that is run by many volunteers in their free time.
-We need help:
+If you would like to help, here are a few things you can do:

 - **Development**: Can you speak C++?
 Get the source code, hack it, and [submit your patches](/discover/mailinglist.html#developer_list).
 - **Testing**: Download XCSoar, test it, and [report bugs](http://www.xcsoar.org/trac/newticket).